Where I grew up in rural Oregon people denied the Holocaust. I experienced a lot of…

 I frequently ask myself, “What is your higher purpose?”
 It’s a question that I think so many people fail to ask themselves enough.

 I am a 4th generation Israeli and have a deep family connection to this land.
 My family experienced the Holocaust and various wars in Israel, of which some of them did not survive, but some did.
-Due to my family history and duty to serve my country, life often demanded me to focus on the higher purpose of things.
+Due to my family history and duty to serve my country, life often demanded I focus on the higher purpose of things.

 As a child, I loved to play basketball, and apparently, I was pretty good at it.
 At the age of 18, I had to choose between pursuing a career in basketball or serving in the IDF.
 I chose the latter.

-The reason I am here today and even have the capacity to dream big is because of what my country, Israel, provided for me.
+I am here today and even have the capacity to dream big because of what my country, Israel, provided for me.
 I had been given so much opportunity that I realized that it was time to give back.
 I wanted my purpose to be bigger than just myself, so I decided to join a special counter-terrorism unit in the Israeli military.

 But, one day, during a military operation, I broke my leg.
 To get back on my feet, I underwent intensive rehabilitation and physiotherapy.
 During the rehab process, I was introduced to the opportunity of Birthright Israel and becoming a Mifgash, one of the Israel participants.
 The timing was perfect.
 I was told that the trip would be near the end of my rehab, and since my friends and military teammates kept telling me, “Birthright will change your life – you have to do it!”
-I decided that it was a good journey on which I wanted to embark.
+I decided that it was a good journey I wanted to embark on.

 Since I grew up in a small town in Israel, I was concerned about how I would be able to connect with the Americans.
 Until this trip, I had never spent time with anyone from the United States, so I was quite overwhelmed.
 Yet, I knew deep inside that I wanted to be part of this program.